Some links in this post may be affiliate links

 Top dress the large Japanese Aucuba at the beginning of the growing season by replacing the top 2-3 inches of soil with fresh potting soil.

-Aucuba japonica 'Variegata' (Gold Dust Plant) is propagated from stem cuttings at the beginning of the growing period (spring to early summer) when the plant is actively growing.
+Aucuba japonica Variegata (Gold Dust Plant) is propagated from stem cuttings.
 The stem cutting can be rooted either in soil or in water.
+The best time to propagate at the beginning of the growing period (spring to early summer) when the plant is actively growing.

-Aucuba japonica 'Variegata' (Gold Dust Plant) problems are dropping leaves, brown leaves, drooping leaves, plant dying, curling leaves, yellow leaves, brown leaf spots, diseases and pests.
+Aucuba japonica Variegata (Gold Dust Plant) problems are yellow leaves, dropping leaves, brown leaves, drooping leaves, plant dying, curling leaves, brown leaf spots, diseases and pests.
 Keep reading for more on these problems and how to fix them.

 Inconsistent watering: Do not water on a schedule.
 Water when the top 1-2 inches of soil dry out but do not allow the soil to dry out completely.